adityaadarsh/local-chatbot-cpu/README.md

 # Local Chatbot (CPU)

-The project aims to run a LLM based question answering chatbot on enterprice/private data using CPU only.
+The project aims to run a LLM based question answering chatbot on enterprise/private data using CPU only.

 You can ask questions to your private txt documents without an internet connection, using opensource LLM.

-Note: This project is using a quantized LLM model which desined to run on cpu only, therefore the perforamnce may not be upto SOTA llm (falcon or simialr) model and speed will be a bit slow based on you cpu conpute availability.
+Note: This project is using a quantized LLM model which designed to run on cpu only, therefore the performance may not be upto SOTA llm (falcon or similar) model and speed will be a bit slow based on you cpu compute availability.

 #### Approach
 ![image description](screenshots/approach.png)